privacybydesign/irma-frontend-packages/examples/browser/irma-legacy/README.md

 # Browser IRMA legacy example

-This package is an example for how to use `irma-legacy` in the web browser.
+This package is an example for how to use `irma-legacy` (also known as `irmajs`) in the web browser.
 See the source of `index.js` and `public/index.html` for how we use it.

-This example uses the `irma-legacy` module from this repository. `irma-legacy` requires its own installation and building steps.
-These steps have to be executed first before you can start this example.
-For an explanation how to do this you can check the README of `irma-legacy`.
+Note that the way we initialize the session on the IRMA server is **not** a recommended best practice for use in web browsers!
+Sessions can best be started in the backend or one can use signed JWTs.

-After having built `irma-legacy`, you can run this example by running these commands in this directory:
+You can run this example by running these commands in this directory:

 ```bash
 npm install